 The Self-employment Income Support Scheme (SEISS) will support self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).

-Online checker tool now available here – you will need your UTR and National Insurance Number.
+Online checker tool available – you will need your UTR and National Insurance Number.
 Make sure you update your contact details.

-To find out how HMRC will calculate your trading profits go to this page.
+To find out how HMRC will calculate your trading profits go to:

-If you started trading after 6th April 2019 then you cannot access this scheme at the current time
+If you started trading after 6th April 2019 then you cannot access this scheme.

-Full details of the scheme can be found here.
+Full details of the scheme can be found at:

 Any business wishing to have a 1.1 discussion with one of the business finance specialists working on the Access to Finance team can arrange this by contacting us as below:

 - Email: firstname.lastname@example.org